cran/marginaleffects/README.md

 #### Contrasts

-A contrast is the difference between two adjusted predictions, calculated for meaningfully different regressor values (e.g., College graduates vs. Others).
+A contrast is the difference between two adjusted predictions, calculated for meaningfully different predictor values (e.g., College graduates vs. Others).

 What happens to the predicted outcome when a numeric predictor increases